dominikrys/strigil/README.md

 ## TODO

-- Store result in a database, or otherwise do something with the result.
-Also mention what I do in the README
 - Mention how to run MongoDB instance
 - Tweak CI job to make this work.
 May possibly need some tweaking?
-  - Optional printing JSON?
-Optional MongoDB writing?
-Specify MongoDB database and names?
+  - Optional writing to mongodb?
+Specify mongodb address?
+Optional JSON output?
+  - Mention what collection and database the data is written to
 - Reflect repo headline with mongodb
 - refactor stuff so no comments are needed
-- add a test
+- add a test?